-Now celebrating his eighteenth season as Music Director of the Rhode Island Philharmonic,
+Now celebrating his nineteenth season as Music Director of the Rhode Island Philharmonic,

 Larry Rachleff also serves as Director of Orchestras and the Walter Kris Hubert chair at Rice University’s Shepherd School of Music in Houston.
 This past season’s East Coast Tour of the Shepherd School Orchestra was met with critical acclaim and accolades for both their Meyerhoff Hall concert in Baltimore and their Carnegie Hall concert.
 During his career, he has also been Music Director of the San Antonio Symphony.

 “A take-charge maestro who invests everything he conducts with deep musical understanding” (Chicago Tribune), Mr. Rachleff is in constant demand as a guest conductor.
-Recent engagements include the Utah Symphony, Houston Symphony, Seattle Symphony, Buffalo Philharmonic, Fort Worth Symphony, Indianapolis Symphony, Kansas City Symphony, Phoenix Symphony, and Jacksonville Symphony, among many others.
+Recent and upcoming engagements include the Houston Symphony, Seattle Symphony, Buffalo Philharmonic, Fort Worth Symphony, Indianapolis Symphony, Kansas City Symphony, Phoenix Symphony, and Jacksonville Symphony, among many others.
 He was recently appointed Music Advisor to the Grand Rapids Symphony and as such conducts three subscription weeks a year for them.
 Summer festival engagements include Tanglewood, Aspen, Interlochen, Chautauqua, Brevard Music Festival, Music Academy of the West, Opera Theatre of Lucca, Italy and the Grand Teton Music Festival.
 He is invited every year to conduct the Juilliard Orchestra at Alice Tully Hall.

 Mr. Rachleff is especially noted for his rich and productive rapport with orchestra musicians.
-The Salt Lake Deseret News had this to say about him recently: “His interpretation (Prokofief’s Fifth Symphony) was charged with power and passion that never waned.
+The Salt Lake Deseret News had this to say about him: “His interpretation (Prokofief’s Fifth Symphony) was charged with power and passion that never waned.
 His reading was compelling, yet he also managed to bring out the lyricism that lies hidden beneath the boldness of the themes.
 What was especially remarkable, he conducted the work from memory.
 The orchestra played marvelously.
 The musicians were at the top of their game, and their rapport with Rachleff was obvious.
 It was a fabulous collaboration between orchestra and conductor”